Cogmasters/concord/README.md

 Instructions on how to make a ping-pong bot is found [here](/docs/BUILDING_A_BOT.md).

 ## Participate in discussions and get tech support
 Join our discord server: https://discord.gg/2jfycwXVM3

 ## Contributions are welcome!
 Check our development [Roadmap](docs/ROADMAP.md) and [Coding Guidelines](docs/CODING_GUIDELINES.md) to get started

+### Design

+The primary design goals are:

+- easy to use for the end users: we use multi-threading and synchronous IO to support concurrency so you only need to focus on the logic.
+We carefully craft the library to use computing resources efficiently so performance should never be an issue.

+- easy to reason about the code: we use the most native data structures, the simplest algorithms, and intuitive interfaces.

+- easy to debug (networking and logic) errors: extensive assertion and logging facilities.

+- superior reliability

+### Implementation

+Orca is implemented primarily in plain C, but we also use C++'s namespace to organize symbols so we could establish 1-1 mappings between Orca APIs and supported REST APIs.

+Establishing these 1-1 mappings has two purposes:

+1. Reduce the need of documenting every Orca API

+2. Reduce our user's cognitive burden of having to read both Orca API documenation and supported REST API documentations.

+Orca is implemented in two parts: All the functions that do the heavy lifting are implemented in plain C code.
+The functions that can be mapped to REST APIs are wrapped in C++'s namespace to establish the 1-1 mappings.

+Orca's implemnetation has minimum external dependencies to make bot deployment deadly simple.